 It has been deeply studied and it is considered to be very safe.
 Consuming it following the recommended intake makes side effects unlikely to occur.

 When it is consumed through phases, such as in the case of protein deficiency or as part of a diet, the intake can be interrupted without any risk nor side effect for the organism.

-Depending on the brand of each product, sometimes it can cause hipersensitivity in those who have adverse reaction to milk and lactose.
-This can be avoided with a change of product and choosing one which is lactose free (for instance, a hydrolised).
+Depending on the brand of each product, sometimes it can cause hypersensitivity in those who have adverse reaction to milk and lactose.
+This can be avoided with a change of product and choosing one which is lactose free (for instance, a hydrolyzed).